 When our children don't collaborate with us it is a form of communication.
 'Something's wrong and I don't know how to fix it, please help' is the underlying message.
 So, we don't ignore "bad" behavior; instead, we label it, listen, try to understand where we as parents may have failed, and attempt to do better.

 The responsibility for the quality of the relationship with our children lies solely with the parents.
-Never the children; they require guidance and will do the right thing if they know how.
+Never the children; they need guidance and will do the right thing when they know how.

-As parents, we engage in "compassionate conflicts" with our children, rather than ignoring or avoiding them.
-The phrase 'Praise the good, ignore the bad' is poor advice.
+As parents, we engage in 'compassionate conflict' with our children, rather than ignoring or avoiding them.
+The phrase 'praise the good, ignore the bad' is bad advice.
 We never make our children invisible.
-Bad behavior is a means of communication, and we listen to its message.
+Bad behavior is a means of communication and we listen to its message.

-We take them seriously, remember they are born with all human capacities and emotions.
-They simply don't know how to translate emotions into useful behavior that gets them what they need.
-As parents, our job is to teach our children how to express and regulate their emotions in a way that meets their needs.
-Hunger, fear, anger – how do our children deal with these emotions in a constructive manner?
+We take them seriously, remembering that they are born with all human abilities and emotions.
+They just don't know how to translate emotions into useful behaviour that gets them what they need.
+As parents, our job is to teach our children how to express and regulate their emotions in ways that meet their needs.
+Hunger, fear, anger - how do our children deal constructively with these emotions?

 Communication, and the I word.